 Having an online presence doesn’t just mean setting up a website or having a social media profile – although these are important elements of your digital marketing strategy.
 To grow your business effectively, you also need to look at other elements of your digital presence and in this blog, we are going to explain why you should develop your online presence.

-We work with a lot of small businesses and during COVID-19, we have helped a lot of businesses with their own online presence.
-This has varied from a new website development to help with social and general advice.
+We work with a lot of small businesses and we have helped a lot of businesses with their own online presence, especially as a result of the pandemic.
+This has varied from a new website development to help with social media and general advice.

 It’s important to consider all the opportunities for building your online presence so that you start with a plan in mind and something to follow.
 It doesn’t have to be detailed but at least having something written down can give you focus.

 To help with your planning we have put together our top 10 reasons why you should build your online presence.
 Hopefully, it can give you some useful ideas of areas to consider!

 Small businesses generally have a loyal base of customers.
 However, they often come through your own connections and know you more than they do your actual business.

 This is always a great place to start getting initial work but moving online gives you a great opportunity to push your business as a brand.
 By using social media and setting up your own company pages, you can start publishing content as your brand.
 People can start to recognise it which will help it grow for the longer term and isn’t so reliant on you being the main driving force.

 Having an online presence helps build trust in your company image and is something people have come to expect these days.
 When someone can’t find you on social media it looks like you aren’t up to date.
 This will most likely end up with them finding a competitor and losing them as a customer.

 Social media business pages are free and easy to set up.
 Whether you take the next step and create a website is something that depends on your business and your budget.
 Taking the first steps into social pages is a positive step that everyone should take.

 If you aren’t online and your competitors are, you can lose customers very quickly.